d-xo/untrustix-git/readme.md

 Log followers are lightweight and need store only the most recent commit object (trees / blobs are not required) for logs they are interested in.
-The number of operations required to lookup a build is constant as the number of build results increases.
+The number of operations required to lookup a build result, as well as the amount of local state required is constant as the number of build results increases.

 ### Synchronisation

 Clients start from a known good commit, and pull newer commits in order from the oldest to the newest.
 As they receive new commits, they verify the consistency proofs.
 Once a newer commit has been verified, all older commits can be discarded.
-This operation is linear with the number of commits.
+This operation scales linearly in time with the number of commits.

 ### Lookup